 She has been exposing herself in videos, magazines and on Twitter, leaving nothing to the imagination.
 But, unlike Playboy models and porn stars, she has made nudity a focal point of her career, claiming that she loves being nude and would like to move to a nudist colony someday.
 Performers have long relied on controversy to keep the media focused on their careers.
 Who can forget the Beatles’ hairstyle, Madonna’s infamous Sex book, or Janet Jackson’s nipple slip?
 But while it may just be publicity, her love of nakedness, and willingness to appear nude wherever she can, seems sincere.
 She even has a concert planned, in which she will be performing without a stitch, along with the band, Flaming Lips.
 Even her audience will be expected to drop trou.
 Real naturist or not, Miley can only have a positive effect on the free body movement.
 In the past, such exposure would have been a scandal, and a career ender.
 Instead, Miley shows how tolerant we have become as a society.

 South of the border, we find Jenny Scordamaglia, who has never been one to shy away from the camera.
+In fact, Jenny has the remarkable quality of being so comfortable in her skin, it’s like she’s not even naked.
 Unlike most of the people on this list, Jenny started her career in modeling.
-But while most women with her looks and shameless attitude end up in porn, Jenny has proven that nudity doesn’t have to lead to sex, and that there are many things one can do in the buff.
+But while most women with her looks end up in porn, Jenny has proven that nudity doesn’t have to lead to sex, and that there are many things one can do in the buff.
 She does naked yoga, and on her show, Naked Kitchen, she cooks, well, you can imagine (though I’d recommend an apron).
 Despite her propensity for showing us her goods, Jenny is anything but a brainless bimbo, as her bio attests: She has been a journalist for magazines in Brazil and Peru.
 She published her first book, “Llamado de Atencion,” to help young adults live positively.
 In 2009, she hosted the biggest Latin American show from Europe, in the American Airlines Arena in Miami.
 She was chosen “the voice of Miami,” representing South Florida, for Comcast Xfinity.
 In 2012, she opened her first meditation center, “Centro Transformacion,” in Spain.
 Jenny was the official host of Miami’s “International Film Festival 2012,” which raised money for Tanzania, South Africa.
 And in 2013, she launched Miami TV, available on Google Play and iTunes.
 Learn more about Jenny on her page.

 Someone I chose NOT to include is Gypsy Taub.
 I thought about this a lot, and while she has been a vocal opponent of anti-nudity laws, perhaps more than anyone on this list, Gypsy seems intent on offending people, which I find at odds with nudism.
 In one video, she is ranting on a microphone on the streets of San Francisco, naked except for a strap-on dildo.
 When later handcuffed, she shouted at the police, calling them fascist pigs.
 While I admire her audacity, her “contribution” is harmful, confirming people’s worst fears and assumptions about nudism.
 You can watch her most famous video here, where she disrobes during a court hearing on banning public nudity in San Francisco.